 Comparing the timing of diapause initiation between strains:

 Larval diapause in European corn borer begins after the termination of larval feeding, during the so called wandering stage, and diapause ends when larvae undergo larval-pupal metamorphosis (refs).
 To determine whether the timing of larval feeding, pupation, and diapause initiation differed between the two strains, we observed feeding in last-instar larvae of both continuously developing and diapause-programmed larvae of each strain.
 To assay when feeding ended, synchronized cohorts of individuals were taken from eggs laid by multiple females from each strain on a single day.
 Upon hatching, each cohort was divided and reared in either a diapause-inducing treatment (12L:12D photoperiod, 23C, and 65% rH) or a non-diapause treatment that promoted continuous development of larvae into pupae (16L:8D photoperiod, 23C, and 65% rH).
-Larvae from each biological cohort were reared together in groups of (HOW MANY JAMES?) and provided artificial European corn borer diet ad libitum (Frontier Agricultural Sciences, Newark, DE, Product F9478B).
+Larvae from each biological cohort were reared together in mass and provided artificial European corn borer diet ad libitum (Frontier Agricultural Sciences, Newark, DE, Product F9478B).
 When larvae from each biological cohort within each treatment reached the end of the fourth instar, they were separated and reared individually in 32-well bioassay trays for the last larval instar (Frontier Agricultural Sciences, Newark DE, Product RT32W).
 Each well of the bioassay tray was provisioned with diet and returned to either diapause-inducing or non-diapause treatment conditions until larvae were sampled.
-To assess whether an individual caterpillar had completed larval feeding and was transitioning into the wandering stage, ?##? individuals were removed from their rearing tray and placed into a similar tray that contained no artificial diet.
+To assess whether an individual caterpillar had completed larval feeding and was transitioning into the wandering stage, each individual larva was removed from their rearing tray and placed into a similar tray that contained no artificial diet.
 Preliminary experiments revealed that actively feeding larvae always produced frass within 30 minutes of being isolated from food, thus each individual was scored as feeding or not feeding/wandering after 30 minutes.

 Comparing lipid and lean mass between strains: